Tuwaiq-SE-Riyadh/W07D02-Spring-TodoList-Lab/Readme.md

     * Get: to get all todos
     * Post: add new todo
     * Put: update todo
-    * Delete: delete a todo list
+    * Delete: delete a todo